7RU7H/Archive/Windows/Active-Directory/Active-Directory-Defined.md

 # ACTIVE DIRECTORY

 This is 101 ground-up and top-down explanation information cheatsheet and a hub for all concepts I have found researching Active Directory.
 For [[AD-Exploitation-Hub]] and further more specified reading follow the link, for [[Active-Directory-Privilege-Escalation]].
 If you want to build AD go [[Active-Directory-Lab]].

 ## AD Defined:

 Active Directory or Active Directory Directory Services(ADDS) is a directory service for Windows Domain Networks.
 Microsoft scalable centralised IT management, authentication and authorization framework.
-An Active Directory network a domain that hold a collection of servers and machines.
+Active Directory is a domain that is centralised collection of users and machines in network, AD is run from the Domain Controll server that runs AD services.
 Location, security and many other aspects make up a rational for a specific architecture of forests, trees, domains and the organisation units are each connected and how they are allowed to interact.

 AD Components:
 1. Domain Controllers - Windows 2000-20* server with ADDS installed